- Home

 1. Advise the Mayor and city agencies on issues impacting women and families;

-2. Identify specific problems and develop solution strategies; including identify local policies, or practices, that contribute to inequality and work to eliminate and/or counter them;
+2. Identify specific problems and develop solution strategies, including identifying local policies or practices that contribute to inequality and work to eliminate and/or counter them;

 3. Convene events, activities, listening sessions, and discussions to learn issues, educate, raise awareness, and advocate for change;